-We support families throughout the process of school admissions at 13+, from academic assessments and advice on school choices to preparations for pre-tests, interview preparation and tutoring for the CE exams themselves in every required subject.
+We support families throughout the process of school admissions at 13+, from academic assessments and advice on school choices to preparations for pre-tests.
+Our 13 plus tutors also aid with interview preparation and one-to-one tutoring for relevant CE exam subjects.

 Our teaching resources are regularly updated, with our expert focus on the ever-changing requirements of schools’ entrance exam procedures.

 JK Educate’s 13+ tutoring department offers comprehensive support to families preparing for the Common Entrance exams.
 Our tailored services are designed to offer a wide range of assistance, from workload planning all the way to post-work feedback.